shapkinaa/noteson-joplin-plugin/README.md

 2. Then export your note using this plugin.

-3. Copy public link of experted note and share this link.
+3. Copy public link of exported note and share this link.

 ## How to use it ?

 ### For export note

-- Right click on notebook whoose note you want to export.
+- Right click on note you want to export.

 - Then a little menu will appear on your screen.
 Choose `Export to NotesOn` from there.

+- Copy public link.

 - The posted note will be tagged "Published-to-noteson-server"

 ### For delete note from NotesOn server

-- Right click on notebook whoose note you want to export.
+- Right click on note you want to export.

 - Then a little menu will appear on your screen.
 Choose `Delete from NotesOn` from there.